-This is the first in a series of posts I’m going to be doing about plyometrics.
+This is the first in a series of posts I’m planning to be doing on plyometrics.

-In this series I’ll be covering both- lower body, and upper body plyometrics.
+In this series, I’ll cover both lower and upper body plyometrics.

 What Is Plyometrics?

-Plyos can help you with activities such as jumping higher, running faster, throwing further and harder, and hitting harder.
+Plyos can help you jump higher, run faster, throw farther and harder, and strike harder.

-Therefore, your plyometric workout routine will vary depending on your ultimate goal, which in our case is increasing the output of our vertical jump.
+As a result, your plyometric workout routine will vary based on your ultimate goal, which in our case is – increasing the output of our vertical jump.

 How to Use Plyometrics to Jump Higher

-OK, so we understand what plyometrics are and how great they can be for a variety of sports fields, but what about the vertical leap field?
-If we want to focus on jumping higher, shouldn’t we just stick to lower body plyometrics?
+Okay, so we know what plyometrics are and how beneficial they can be in a variety of sports, but what about the vertical leap field?
+If we want to focus on jumping higher, shouldn’t we just do lower body plyometrics?

 -No.